Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 10. Miniature Schnauzer

-With its scrappy, exuberant personality the Miniature Schnauzer will fight any dog regardless of its size.
+Another one of the more popular dog breeds, with its scrappy, exuberant personality the Miniature Schnauzer will fight any dog regardless of its size.
 He’s got lots of heart and lots of energy.
 He learns quickly and loves to play – but he will react sharply if he’s provoked or teased.
 The Schnauzer is territorial and will bark at the slightest sign of an intruder – which makes it an ideal guard dog.

 This intelligent breed quickly picks up new commands so training him is straightforward.